 - Axilla: improper crutch use

-- Deep forearm: posterior interosseous nerve syndrome due to fracture of the radial head or chronic soft tissue compression
+- Deep forearm: posterior interosseous nerve syndrome (a syndrome characterized by weakness of muscles in the extensor compartment of the forearm) due to fracture of the radial head or chronic soft tissue compression

 - Superficial forearm or wrist: superficial radial nerve compression, called “cheiralgia paresthetica,” often due to tight wristwatches or handcuffs or repetitive pronation and supination